 There is no participation exemption for taxation on capital gains.
 However, with respect to dividends paid to a Japanese company by its foreign subsidiary, a participation exemption from Japanese income taxation is granted for a 95% portion of such dividends if the Japanese company owns at least 25% of such foreign subsidiary's issued and outstanding shares or voting shares for at least six months.
-The 25% threshold requirement may be altered if a tax treaty explicitly so provides or if a particular taxpayer is eligible for treaty benefits under an applicable tax treaty in which a lower threshold is required for a 10% shareholding threshold is provided under Article 23(1)(b) of the Japan/U.S. Treaty).
+The 25% threshold requirement may be altered if a tax treaty explicitly so provides or if a particular taxpayer is eligible for treaty benefits under an applicable tax treaty in which a lower threshold is required for a treaty-based indirect foreign tax credit eligibility (for example, a 10% shareholding threshold is provided under Article 23(1)(b) of the Japan/U.S. Treaty).